steveabner/post-install-config/README.md

 <h2>🛠️ Post-Install Configuration Objectives</h2>

-- Configuring roles, departments, and teams
+- Role Configuration: Establishing roles with defined permissions for managing tickets, tasks, and the knowledgebase.
+- Department and Team Setup: Creating specialized departments and teams to streamline task assignments and enhance operational efficiency.
-- Configuring agents and users
+- Agent and User Management: Adding and configuring agents and end users to facilitate seamless communication.
-- Configuring SLAs
-- Configuring Help Topics
+- SLA Implementation: Defining Service Level Agreements (SLAs) to ensure timely ticket resolution with 24/7 and business-hour schedules.
+- **Help Topics**: Setting up predefined help topics to guide users and improve issue categorization.

 <h2>⚙️ Configuration Steps</h2>